Dima-Bulavenko/python-cheat-sheet/README.md

 * Incorrect link to my LinkedIn [Fixing Commit](https://github.com/Dima-Bulavenko/python-cheat-sheet/commit/8debbfe51d11a12ba6a04e3cc4ccac3082a46928).
 * Scroll didn't appear when a content overflow a container ([Stuck overflow solution](https://stackoverflow.com/questions/16094785/have-a-fixed-position-div-that-needs-to-scroll-if-content-overflow))
+* A bug was caused due to improperly placed `#nav-topics-hide` radio button which hide navigation topics bar.
+The button was nested inside the navigation bar that don't allow to close the bar.
+Extracting this element from the bar enabled to close it and make styling more simple ([Fixing commit](https://github.com/Dima-Bulavenko/python-cheat-sheet/commit/8bf8204d520ceb952de7f3ee690b4ebe02381790))

 * ### Unresolved